katie-truong/minimal-mistakes/_posts/2016-07-01-Brexit-sentimental-analysis.md

 We can see that the neutral tweets tend to be more favorited than positive or negative tweets.

-Finally, I would like to see the relationship between number of retweets and number of favorites (although we already see the Twitter community is somewhat lukewarm with the heart button).
+Finally, I would like to see the relationship between number of retweets and number of favorites (although we already see the users in the sample is somewhat lukewarm with the heart button).
 With a few lines of code, we can easily make a scatterplot:

 ```r
 fav.vs.retweet = ggplot(brexit, aes(x = favoriteCount, y = retweetCount))